kushyzee/100-days-of-code/log.md

 **Thoughts**: I finished the plurality election problem set yesterday and today i have started working on the runoff election problem which i have gotten halfway through, i will have to complete it tomorrow

+### Day 37: July 27.
+2022

+**Today's progress**: Did a lot of debugging **Thoughts**: it is funny how i always spend more time debugging my codes than actually writing them.
+I have written most of the codes for the cs50 problem i started yesterday but i noticed they weren't working the way i planned, so i spent several hours figuring out what went wrong and fixing them.